 New Hope, Pennsylvania originally was land belonging to the Lenni-Lenape Native Americans before the entire area was given to William Penn by King Charles II of England as payment for a debt in the 17th century.
 The roughly 1,000 acres was bought and sold a few times and had several names over the next century, but a lot of that original history still remains today.
 The first of many mills was established here as well as a ferry service that transported weary travelers across the Delaware River.
 This was considered a half way point between Philadelphia and New York and was a popular spot to stop for the night and rest up.

 In 1727, the Ferry’s Tavern (now known as the Logan Inn) was opened to accommodate these weary travelers.
-Today it is one of the longest continually operated inns, as well as one of the 5 oldest in America and it has witnessed some amazing history including a disastrous fire that wiped out all the mills in 1790.
+Today it is one of the longest continually operated inns, as well as one of the 5 oldest, in America and it has witnessed some amazing history including a disastrous fire that wiped out all the mills in 1790.
 During the Revolutionary War, the inn provided comfort, food and shelter to George Washington and his troops.
 Although New Hope has numerous reportedly haunted locations, as well as many registered historic sites, the Logan Inn is one of my favorites.

 Interesting piece of history related to this inn: In 1828 Ferry’s Tavern was renamed the Logan Inn to honor the Lenni-Lenape chief who was known to be very kind and hospitable to the townspeople.
 In fact, he took the name of the town owner at the time – John Logan – to show his respect and admiration to the man.
 The sign today of the Logan Inn represents an image of this chief.
-Haunted Places

 PREVIOUS VISITS:

 During my first visit to the Logan Inn, as my husband and I walked in I began getting a strong smell of fire, of ashes..burning.
-I was not aware at the time of the fire in 1790 nor the fact that bodies of soldiers from the Revolutionary War were stored and cremated in the basement of this historic building.
+At the time, I was not aware of the fire in 1790 nor the fact that bodies of soldiers from the Revolutionary War were stored and cremated in the basement of this historic building.
 Was this intense smell of smoke, fire, ash and the sensation of burning related to one of these historic moments?
 Or both….?

-As I looked up the steps, I saw a woman standing there, dressed in old-fashioned attire and what struck me the most was how tall she was.
+As I looked up the steps, I saw a woman dressed in old-fashioned attire and – what struck me the most – was how tall she was.
 She stood very tall and very lean at the top of the stairs as she glared down at me, making me feel uncomfortable.
 Then she turned and walked away as I got an impression of the number 6.
 I had no idea at the time what this meant or even if it meant anything.
-Since I was not there to follow this spirit and wasn’t sure I was even allowed upstairs, I turned away myself and followed my husband to the bar area.
+Since I was not there tonight to follow this spirit and wasn’t sure I was even allowed upstairs, I turned away myself and followed my husband to the bar area.
 Almost immediately I saw a soldier walk past me, through the room and exit into the main area of the Inn.
 It happened so fast that I honestly wasn’t sure what I was seeing or if the spirit was residual or intelligent.

 We have been to the Logan Inn several times now and it has been common to encounter this woman spirit and this soldier – or at the very least a soldier.
 I have witnessed children spirits running around as well – 3 different ones.
 2 boys and a girl and all appear to be under the age of 10.

-It wasn’t until we had visited the Inn that I learned more about its history and the reported haunting experiences within.
+It wasn’t until we had visited the Inn that I looked into its history and the reported haunting experiences within.
 My husband and I, as well as some friends and other members of my paranormal group (PCINJ), took a guided walking tour of the area recently.
 The knowledgeable and engaging guide took us around a few streets in New Hope, pointing out several known haunted locations.
 The Logan Inn was the final stop and apparently the most notoriously haunted.
 The reported paranormal experiences include a woman who actively haunts Room 6 of the Inn and loves to engage visitors – moving their things, opening doors, talking to them, and crowding them when they are sleeping in the room.
 Reported activity also includes seeing a soldier and the sounds of children.

 So, although very active at times, all the reported activity has always been of a non-threatening nature – spirited ghosts that like to engage and keep the history alive.
 As this had been my experiences to date at the Logan Inn, I was completely unprepared for what happened during this latest visit on this beautiful night in December.